ntu1988/Time-Series-Analysis/Number of Sun Spot Analysis/README.md

 ### ML model: Neural model because we want to capture the non-linear and long-term dependency relationship inside the dataset.
 LSTM, RNN, CNN, DNN.
 CNN + LSTM + DNN shows best result:

 CNN: Extract the local feature and trend within the window.
-(It also helps to smooth out the noise to help LSTM less affected by the local extreme value and focus on long term trend)
+(It also helps to smooth out the noise to help LSTM less affected by the local extreme value and focus on long term trend).

 LSTM: Capture the long term dependency.

 DNN:  Non-linear transformation and information compression.

 ### Loss function: